Gayathri948/gap_dolls/gapdolls/README.txt

 Started authentication....ended up with lot of error...solved successfully...finally I got admin( where admin can edit delete papers) and user account ( view only)..........
 Now tried to open the published link ..but got an http error....tried a alot to solve this...again started new app service in azure and tried... successfully deployed.
+I have changed Admin details due to some issues....Here is the new Credentials

 Admin account

-user name:
+user name:  GAPDOLLS@gmail.com
-password:
+password:   Dolls@123

 user account
-user name:
+user name:     Dolls@gmail.com
-password:
+password:      Dolls@123

 Panthini :